rosmcmahon/arweave-uploader/README.md

 # arweave-uploader (work in progress)

-Arweave Uploader - detect and handle arweave upload failures
+Arweave Uploader - detect and handle arweave upload failures.
+It attempts high fault tolerance, so not really suitable for non-automated systems (very long timeouts).

 ** N.B. this only works for value transfer or very small data txs ** N.B.
 Warning!
-Tx retry will create multiple txs during periods of unusually high network/gateway load
+Tx retry may create multiple txs during periods of unusually high network/gateway load

 ## Installation